Version Monitoring

 Evaluating CAPApplicationVersions for cleanup

-• status.currentCAPApplicationVersionInstance - current version of the tenant.
+• status.currentCAPApplicationVersionInstance — the tenant’s current version.